International Undergraduate Requirements

 Students wishing to receive transfer credit must submit official/notarized/attested/or certified academic records as above, with the credit award being done with course descriptions/syllabi in view.
 When not readily available online, students may be requested to provide official course descriptions showing exact course numbers and names.
 Student-generated descriptions are not accepted.
 Course descriptions may be submitted after notice of admission but must be done before registering for classes.
 Transfer credit is offered at the discretion of the faculty and is not always awarded.

 For applicants submitting non-English academic records

 Submit word-for-word notarized/certified/or attested English translations in the same format as the official document if the official document is not in English.
-It is important that everything on the official document be translated.
+It is important that everything on the official document is translated.
 Translations must be done by a bona fide translating agency in the applicant’s country or in the U.S.

 For Applicants wishing for Conditional Admission

 USCIS requires that students on F1 Visas show proof of funding for a full academic year.
 Applicants should submit an original or color-scanned bank statement showing readily accessible, liquid assets.
 If the account is not in the applicant’s name, please complete and submit the Financial Statement for International Students Form (FSIS).
-The bank statement must be of recent date of issue, no more than 6 months old, in English, and it must be in the same name as the sponsor.
+The bank statement must be no more than 6 months old, in English, and it must be in the same name as the sponsor.
 If being sponsored by a government or company, please submit a letter of financial guarantee with the FSIS form.

 Additional Requirements by Program